lcapossio/fresca/README.md

 Temperature updates every second (actually a bit faster, around 900ms)

 ### Menu navigation
 On the main screen temperature is displayed for the current selected sensor (default sensor 0).
 Using the *UP/DOWN* arrows selects a different sensor.
+Pressing *LEFT/RIGHT* buttons will toggle temperature/humidity display (for sensors that support it)

 While on the main screen, if the *SEL* key is pressed the program will enter configuration mode for the given sensor.
 The first configuration screen the *'CoolOn'* threshold can be modified.
 Use *LEFT/RIGHT* arrows to change the temperature above which the relay for cooling will be activated.
 Then press *SEL*.
 The next screen modifies the *'CoolOff'* threshold, also set it with *LEFT/RIGHT* arrows.
 If the temperature falls below this threshold the MCU will deactivate the respective relay.
 The next screen is accessed by pressing *SEL* again.